paulbradshaw/QGIS_param/03_qgis_python.md

 This is what it does:
    1. Import QGIS Python libraries
    2. Store a list of lat-longs
-   3. Choose a map window size
+   3. Choose a map scale
    4. Set a prefix for each image (this is the bit that points to your own folder)
    5. Label each image
    6. Name each image
-   7. Add a placemarker (there are two large code blocks that control this, one inside the loop and one outside)
+   7. Add a label